-Participants learning to start fire using flint in the bushcraft session, decided to form an agreement with the Little Green Bus Company, based in Clitheroe.
+Participants learning to start fire using flint in the bushcraft session,

+After receiving quotes from different local bus hire companies, we decided to form an agreement with the Little Green Bus Company, based in Clitheroe.
 This service offered a competitive price, but also serves as the Ribble Valley's Community Transport and so we thought it would be beneficial to put money into this service.
 The agreement included a 15 seater minibus for every session, along with a volunteer driver to drive the bus.